VTCC-uTVM/2022AICityChallenge-Track3/README.md

 ```
 Outputs of the trainning process (i.e., checkpoint) are saving in the main folder, which are formated as `checkpoint_cameraview_id`

-Note: We excute the training with A100 GPU.
+Note: We execute the training with A100 GPU.
 For other GPU, please change the value of  batch size in ./Training/configs/Kinetics/X3D_L.yaml

 ## Inference
 The format of inference should be similar with the A2 dataset, which is provided by 2022 AI City Challenge.
 The format of A2 dataset as follows: